daboross/rust-screeps-api/README.md

   - Getting new message notifications
   - Getting console messages
   - Parts of getting room detailed updates
+    - Almost all room objects are parsed
+    - Flags are parsed
+    - RoomVisuals are not parsed

 ### What isn't implemented